 Total Overtime – is the sum of Adjusted Overtime, Preferred Overtime worked and refused, and Other Overtime worked and refused.

-Bypass – occurs when an available qualified employee with fewer recorded overtime hours is not offered the opportunity, and another employee with greater hours works the opportunity subject to the general overtime guidelines.
+Bypass – occurs in surface production when the Company did not attempt to offer the available qualified employee with fewer recorded overtime hours the opportunity, and another employee with greater hours works the opportunity subject to the general overtime guidelines.

 Overtime Charging